 Responsible Finance & Long-term Investments

-Do we invest enough in long-term assets?
-How should we value immediate benefits compared to distant ones?
-How can we measure and evaluate externalities imposed by firms on society?
-How can we provide incentives for economic agents to incorporate these externalities in their decisions?
+- Objectives: Analyze if we invest enough in long-term assets.
+Evaluate immediate benefits compared to distant one.
+Measure and evaluate externalities imposed by firms on society and provide incentives for economic agents to incorporate these externalities in their decisions.
 Answering these questions is crucial to address contemporary concerns about climate change, nuclear risk, education and training, customer safety, and the welfare of employees and communities.